 I had a lovely lady Jenni came to me asking me to check her much loved bridal set.
-A classic 90,s trilogy with a aussie sapphire in the middle and a fitted eternity ring.
+A classic 90's trilogy with an Aussie sapphire in the middle and a fitted Eternity ring.
 The shanks were so worn and sharp at the base - they actually took skin off her knuckles.
-Once removed and inspected - there was alot of wear on the sides of the rub settings as well, pretty much had worn through and the rubs needed re-doing as well.
-The sapphire's facets were also terribly worn, even though sapphires are nearlly as hard as diamonds, over time they can scratch.
-A repolish can be done from a professional gem cutter.
+Once removed and inspected, there was a lot of wear on the sides of the rub settings as well, pretty much had worn through and the rubs needed re-doing as well.
+The sapphire's facets were also terribly worn, even though sapphires are nearly as hard as diamonds, over time they can scratch.
+A re-polish can be done from a professional gem cutter.
 So with engagement ring and eternity rings pretty much needing fully redone, we went to work on the redesign.

-After going through some basic images, we worked out that rubs/bezel settings were best suited for Jenni's work, also a lowish style setting.
+After going through some basic images, we worked out that rubs or bezel settings were best suited in a low style setting due to Jenni's work.
 We also figured out Jenni loved baguette diamond accents.
-Also re using the 18ct yellow gold from her existing rings was also a big plus if I could do it.
+Re-using the 18ct yellow gold from her existing rings was also a big plus if I could do it.

-So i added a few extra diamonds and incorporated her new found love of baguette diamonds.
-Keep in mind the new diamonds i supplied aren't always large, its whatever fits and looks correct in the design, for me its not always about the bigger sale, its about keeping true to the design and what works for my clients.
+I added a few extra diamonds and incorporated her new found love of baguette diamonds.
+Keep in mind, the new diamonds I supplied weren't large, but they added that something special to the design.
+Jewellery design is my passion and for me it's about keeping true to the design and what works best for my clients.

 Now the new set is can be worn and loved for another 20 odd years.